 - The display has a material called liquid crystal, which depending on the voltage applied to it can either block light or let light through.

-- In reflective LCDs, ambient light is reflected back to the user while the liquid crystal blocks or allows some of that light back.
+- Reflective LCDs: ambient light is reflected back to the user while the liquid crystal blocks or allows some of that light back.
 Used in very low power consuming devices but has the problem of requiring a good light source to see well.
 Front lights can either be embedded or bought separately.
-The Game Boy line all used reflective LCDs.
+The Game Boy and Game Boy Advance used reflective LCDs.

-- In backlit LCDs, an always on backlight shines behind the liquid crystal.
-While still lower power consuming, it also works poorly in bright light.
-Practically every LCD made today for consumer devices uses a backlit model.
+- Backlit LCDs: an always-on backlight shines behind the liquid crystal.
+While lower power consuming than other display types, it also works poorly in bright light.
+This is the most common type of LCD you'll find.

 - Thin and light profile.
 Suitable for portable displays.